withspinal/obs-node/README.md

 - **Auto-instruments** Node apps via OpenTelemetry (HTTP today; LLM providers via HTTP for now)
 - **Tags contexts** with `spinal.*` baggage for aggregation and cost grouping
 - **Scrubs sensitive data** before export (API keys, tokens, PII patterns)
-- **Exports spans** to a Spinal endpoint when configured (future: local mode without cloud)
+- **Exports spans** to a Spinal endpoint when configured (cloud mode) or stores locally (local mode)

-This repo is the Node SDK piece of Spinal’s system.
+This repo is the Node SDK piece of Spinal's system.
 It is designed to work standalone today and later connect to a cloud dashboard (FastAPI + ClickHouse) when you opt in.

 ### Modes
 - **Cloud mode (available now):** send spans to a Spinal endpoint when `SPINAL_API_KEY` is set.
-- **Local mode (planned):** store spans locally and provide basic cost analysis and usage stats with a CLI (no backend, no Cloudflare).
+- **Local mode (available now):** store spans locally and provide basic cost analysis and usage stats with a CLI (no backend, no Cloudflare).
 This gives a taste of Spinal without sending data.

 ### Install
 ```bash